Its-LALOL/Discord-Account-Nuker/README.md

 # ⚙️ Instructions ⚙️
 1) Downoload ZIP
 2) Write Token to config.json File
-3) Open main.py File with cmd
+3) Open main.py File using cmd

 # ⚠️ Disclaimer ⚠️
 I am not responsible for what you do.
 The program is for educational purposes only!